Old map penobscot bay

 Unfinished Island

 The ledges path leads from my back field in a southeasterly direction toward the sea.
 On a small island in Maine, all paths lead ultimately to the sea.
-This one cuts through a spruce forest where deep mosses fill in the spaces between old trees that are falling away;… SEE MORE
+This one cuts through a spruce forest where deep mosses fill in the spaces between old trees that are falling away; it… SEE MORE

 Island Journal